BonoboPLC/lojjo_wiki/administration/games/lottery.md

 ,Then money is transferred back from the Commissions Earned account to the Game Trust account to cover the deficit.

-> If there are is excess funds in the Game Trust account {.is-info}
+> If there are excess funds in the Game Trust account {.is-info}

 **If Prize Roll over is enabled**, then the funds are left in the Game Trust account and allowed to build.